redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 Elsewhere, I've connected the changing form of the academic and public library with phases of the rise of the bourgeoisie *in the form of the state*.
-The liberal state required different things from he library than the welfare or neoliberal state.
+The liberal state required different things from the library than the welfare or neoliberal state.
 My argument in that case is more top-down rather than woven through the fortunes of the bourgeoisie.
 In Gramsci's view, intellectual work begins prior to, and proceeds